LeelaChessZero/lc0/CONTRIBUTING.md

   but rather generate the code from `.proto` files using the script in `scripts/`.
 * Since v0.32, we use Abseil (`absl::`).
-* The protobufs that are shared with the training code are located in a separate repository.
-Don't forget to run `git submodule update --init` to fetch them.
 * Use `CERR` for logging (goes to stderr and log), or `LOGFILE` (goes to log file only).
 * Writing tests is encouraged.
 We use `gtest`/`gmock` for unit tests.
 Tests are